Table of Contents

 How will you learn?

-Of the nine education classes required in educational studies, at least six of them require an accompanying engaged learning experience within a wide range of community settings and age or grade levels.
+You will have the opportunity to choose one of two tracks (Teaching, Learning, and Human Services OR Educational Policy) Of the required courses, several require an accompanying engaged learning experience within a wide range of community settings and age or grade levels.
 An individualized internship tailored to your own field of study or career goals prepares you for what’s next.
-Three-week May Experience study away programs in Australia/New Zealand and Finland/Czech Republic or a semester-long program overseas invite you to examine education through a global lens.
+Three-week May Experience study away programs in Australia/New Zealand and Finland/Czech Republic/Italy or a semester-long program overseas invite you to examine education through a global lens.

 Careers for educational studies majors